czhu12/toolkit-backend/UPGRADE.md

+### February 1, 2023 - Administrate updates

+We've updated Administrate to the latest version.
+GitHub accidentally blew away a few commits we added, so you'll want to bundle update administrate so you're on the latest sha.
+Administrate has changed views to use new helper methods, so you'll also want to check out the recent commits to adjust the views we have overridden.

 ### September 14, 2021 - CSS & JS Bundling

 Rails 7 introduces `cssbundling-rails` and `jsbundling-rails` packages.
 We now use the Tailwind CLI and esbuild for Javascript.
 It's much, much faster and configurable.